Built on the foundation of time-tested interviewing principles, the Inductive Interview System brings

 Full refunds will be granted up to one week before the start of the first session.
 We will NOT be able to grant ANY refunds after that.

-If you have three or more personnel that are planning to attend, please contact us for a 25% discount code.
+If you are an NSA or NACA member, or have three or more personnel that are planning to attend, please contact us for a 20% discount code.
 Also, contact us for your JCH Paid Subscriber Discount

 If you have any questions, please contact us